 Set forth below are the individuals proposed to be nominated for election as directors of the Company.
 To be effective, the election of each of the nominees listed below must be approved by a simple majority of the votes cast by Shareholders, present in person or represented by proxy, at the Meeting.
-The persons named in the enclosed Form of Proxy as the designated proxyholders of the Company, if not expressly directed to the contrary in the Form of Proxy, intend to vote FOR the election of the proposed nominees whose names are set out below to the board of directors of the Company.
+The persons named in the enclosed Form of Proxy as the designated proxyholders of the Company, if not expressly directed to the contrary in the Form of Proxy, intend to vote FOR the election of the proposed nominees whose names are set out below to the Board of Directors of the Company.

-All of the proposed nominees, except for Stephen Sender, make up the current Board of Directors of the Company.
+All of the proposed nominees make up the current Board of Directors of the Company with the exception of Mr. McLaughlin who is currently a Director of the Company but will not stand for re-election at the Meeting due to his retirement.
 Each nominee proposed for election at the Meeting has confirmed his or her willingness to serve on the Board.
 It is not contemplated that any of the proposed nominees will be unable to stand for election or serve as a Director of the Company but, if that should occur for any reason prior to the Meeting, the persons named in the enclosed Form of Proxy as the designated proxyholders of the Company reserve the right to vote for another nominee at their discretion.